Giuppone/pluto/README.md

 # Query data working with Nasa ADS database and representation of integrations to search resonances
+# Work on google collab and link to google drive enviroment

 astroquery-20220101.ipynb - example starting the query 01 01 2022

 astroquery-20210101.ipynb - example starting the query 01 01 2021